nucleic/atom/docs/source/index.rst

       - :doc:`examples/index`

         "Just show me the code!"
 This section provides an easy-to-browse alternative to running Atom's examples from the command line.
-We've even included screenshots!

     * - :doc:`faqs/index`